 Equity investments at FVOCI are subsequently measured at fair value.
 Changes in fair values including foreign exchange component are recognized in other comprehensive income and presented in the fair value reserve as part of equity.
 Cumulative gains and losses previously recognized in other comprehensive income are transferred to retained earnings on derecognition.
 Gains and losses on these equity instruments are never recycled to a consolidated statement of profit or loss.
-Dividends are recognized in consolidated statement of profit or loss.
 Dividends are recognized in consolidated statement of profit or loss when the right of the payment has been established, except when the Group benefits from such proceeds as a recovery of part of the cost of the instrument, in which case, such gains are recorded in OCI.
 Equity instruments at FVOCI are not subject to an impairment assessment.
 Upon disposal, cumulative gains or losses are reclassified from fair value reserve to retained earnings in the statement of changes in equity.